anushka002/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 # Cart-Pole Optimal Control
-This repository This repository contains the code and detailed report for optimizing a Linear Quadratic Regulator (LQR) controller for the cart-pole system under seismic disturbances.
+This repository contains the code and detailed report for optimizing a Linear Quadratic Regulator (LQR) controller for the cart-pole system under seismic disturbances.
 The objective is to stabilize the pole while ensuring the cart remains within its physical limits despite external disturbances.
 This assignment incorporates an earthquake force generator, allowing students to simulate and control systems under seismic conditions, linking to the Virtual Shake Robot covered later in the course.
 The techniques learned in managing dynamic disturbances and maintaining stability are valuable for optimizing control in space robotics applications, such as Lunar landers and orbital debris removal systems.
 The goal is to evaluate the performance of the LQR controller and explore improvements using reinforcement learning (extra credit) for enhanced stability and control under external disturbances.

 ## Objectives: